 What do you do in your spare time?

-I am currently training to be an Lyengar Yoga Teacher – it takes three years, and I have just started teacher training – I love it!
-I also love gardening, and for years I did Latin and Ballroom dancing.
-I may go back to this when the current restrictions are fully lifted.
+I am training to be an Iyengar Yoga Teacher – it takes a minimum of three years to qualify, and I have now been in training for over two years– I love it!
+I also love gardening and I did Latin and Ballroom dancing for years.
 I love travelling when I get the chance to do so, and there are still many places that I want to visit.

-Our Fertility counsellors have many years of experience in helping patients throughout their fertility journey.
-Read more about of team of expert fertility counsellors Sharon, Vicky, Ann and Emma here.
+Our fertility counsellors have many years of experience helping patients throughout their fertility journey.
+Read more about of team of expert fertility counsellors here.

 To learn more about counselling or how to book an appointment with one of our fertility counsellors, please contact our friendly team on 0161 300 2730.